Women in the School of Engineering and Applied Sciences

 WiSE participants.

-SEAS Women's Empowerment Scholarship
+SEAS Empowering Advancement Scholarship

 The School of Engineering and Applied Sciences (SEAS) aims to significantly increase the percentage of women undergraduate students in its engineering and computer science programs.
-Towards this goal, we are excited to offer a scholarship to female applicants entering as first year students who have the potential to become leaders in the fields of engineering and computer science.
-Called the SEAS Women's Empowerment Scholarship, the highly-selective award is a non-tuition scholarship that can be used for costs such as housing, student fees, or experiential learning opportunities, including study abroad.
+Towards this goal, we are excited to offer a scholarship to women applicants entering as first year students who have the potential to become leaders in the fields of engineering and computer science.
+Called the SEAS Empowering Advancement Scholarship, the highly-selective award is a non-tuition scholarship that can be used for costs such as housing, student fees, or experiential learning opportunities, including study abroad.
 Funds are awarded annually over four years as long as the recipient remains in an engineering or computer science major with a minimum cumulative UB GPA of 3.0.
 Scholarship recipients must register for full-time status each semester (at least 12 credits).
 Qualified applicants will be notified about the award at the time of admission.
 There is no separate application.

 Women in STEM Cooperative